 Types of HE level courses (Level 4+)

 There are lots of different types of higher education level courses.
 Higher education means any nationally recognised qualification which is at Level 4 or above (A Levels, BTEC Diploma and Extended Diploma, T Levels and Advanced Apprenticeships are Level 3).

 An Honours degree is a course of study leading to a qualification such as a Bachelor of Arts (BA), Bachelor of Science (BSc), or Bachelor of Law (LLB).
 This typically takes three or four years to complete full time (normally four years if you're doing a placement year, which includes a year in industry or abroad).

 You can study for a full or part-time Honours Degree at a university, or more flexibly in your own time with the Open University, building up credits through a series of shorter courses.

 There is also the option of studying an accelerated two-year degree course.
-Although there is a limited number available currently, it is likely that more will become available from Sept 2019.
 The benefits of choosing to study over 2 years, rather than 3 years, is that you will save money in terms of tuition fees and living costs, although you will probably be expected to work through the holidays.

 Ordinary Degree Courses

-This is a degree which has been passed without honours, possibly because the student has chosen this course or hasn't been able to complete the work required to gain the honours - this work could be a dissertation (a long essay/report).
+This is a degree which has been passed without honours, possibly because the student has chosen this course type or hasn't been able to complete the work required to gain the honours - this work could be a dissertation (a long essay/report).
 Alternatively, the student may have completed fewer modules.
 Most degrees offered through UCAS are degrees with honours.

 Foundation Degree Courses